mtsmn/IoT/gateways/gw_dev_index.md

 {:shortdesc}

 ## Connection protocols
-Gateways connect to {{site.data.keyword.iot_short_notm}} by using the MQTT messaging protocol.
-Connecting gateways to {{site.data.keyword.iot_short_notm}} by using HTTP messaging is not supported.
-Only devices can connect by using HTTP messaging.
+Gateways connect to {{site.data.keyword.iot_short_notm}} by using the MQTT or HTTP messaging protocol.

 ## Client libraries
 Client libraries for developing gateways that can connect to {{site.data.keyword.iot_short_notm}} are available in the following languages: